UMAprotocol/UMIPs/UMIPs/umip-8.md

 - A new `AddressWhitelist` contract will need to be deployed.
 	- The Governor contract should be this contract’s owner.
 	- Note: because Dai is already used as a collateral currency, Dai will be included in this whitelist from the start without requiring a separate vote.
-- A transaction will need to be proposed to add this new AddressWhitelist’s address to the Finder contract under the name “CollateralWhitelist”.
+- A transaction will need to be proposed to add this new `AddressWhitelist`’s address to the `Finder` contract under the name `“CollateralWhitelist”`.
 	- This is how other contracts will find the collateral whitelist and reference it.

 Note: this change will only create the whitelist.
 New financial contract templates that *respect* this whitelist will need to be deployed for it to become useful.